 Any digital venture leveraging a mobile app or interactive website requires talented technical professionals to transform a great concept into a compelling UX design.
 But what is the difference between an app developer vs app designer and which one is needed to build mobile solutions?

-These tech pros typically boast a variety of roles, including project managers, QA testers, business analysts, as well as app developers and app designers.
+These tech pros typically boast a variety of roles, including project managers, QA testers, business analysts, as well as app developers, and app designers.
 Arguably, those last two roles remain the most critical components of any mobile app development, except for the PM.

-Knowing the differences between the developer and designer roles helps businesses when looking for a digital agency to turn a promising idea into a great app.
-After all, they need to understand all the tasks involved in mobile app development.
-This knowledge informs their efforts in scoping a project as well as truly vetting the capabilities of different agencies.
-Anything less means the business is essentially flying blind when searching for the right partner.
+Knowing the differences between the developer and designer roles helps businesses when looking for a venture studio to turn a promising idea into a great app.
+After all, they need to understand all the tasks involved in mobile app development process from getting data sources to reaching a minimum viable product.

-So let’s dive into the details on the differences between app designers and app developers.
-Leverage this information for a measure of wisdom when searching for the right partner to help build your company’s app.
-Ultimately, this knowledge ensures your business begins the project with a better understanding of the entire mobile app development process and its most important roles.
+So let’s dive into the details of the differences between app designers and app developers.
+Leverage this information for a measure of wisdom when searching for the right partner to help build your company’s app or add a new business layer to your project.

 First off, we need to differentiate between designers who work in a software architectural role as opposed to those professionals crafting the user interfaces and graphic elements used within the app.
 Some companies use the term interchangeably, while others specifically refer to app architects and app designers.

 An app designer serving as an application architect tends to be a senior-level programmer with significant experience designing the flow, information architecture, business rules, and back-end codebase for mobile apps.
 Depending on the size of the team and their other project duties, they may or may not actually write code for the mobile apps they architect.